antononcube/SimplifiedMachineLearningWorkflows-book/Part-3-Example-Applications/Generation-of-Random-Bethlehem-Stars.md

 ## Simplistic approach

-We can just generate a large set enough set of mandalas and pick the ones we like.
+We can just generate a large enough set of mandalas and pick the ones we like.

 More precisely we have the following steps:

-1. We generate, say, 200 random mandalas using BlockRandom and keeping track of the random seeds
+1. We generate, say, 200 random mandalas using `BlockRandom` and keeping track of the random seeds

     1. The mandalas are generated with rotational symmetry order 2 and filled Bezier curve connections.